Automatic-Ingest-Digital-Archives/SCALA/SCALA Workflow.md

 # SCALA Workflow

 Here you can find a description of the steps involved in the SCALA workflow.
-Following these steps allows you to transfer archival data into SIPs, then into AIPs and finally have them stored on disk for permanent storage.
+These steps allow you to transfer archival data into SIPs, then into AIPs and finally have them stored on disk for permanent storage.

 ## Archival data to SIP